ChangJuKim/Space-Intruders/README.md

 ## v0.1.0 8/8/2024
 As of now, version 0.1.0 is out featuring several different levels, gradual upgrades throughout the game, and very nice code architecture!
+It is out on Windows.
+Linux and Mac is having issues.